Grammatical aspect in the Slavic languages: East–West theory

+Differences are similarly typified with the use of imperatives as well.
+In the Eastern group, immediate requests are preferred in the imperfective, while the perfective is seen as somewhat unnatural; in the Western group, the perfective is prohibited in that context.
+In Polish and Bulgarian, use of the imperfect in these contexts is somewhat awkward or unnatural, but not ungrammatical.

 Polish and Serbo-Croatian are both considered to be transitional languages and share characteristics of both, though Polish leans eastward whereas Serbo-Croatian leans westward.
-Serbo-Croatian itself has an internal coninuum; Croatian is more typologically Western, while Serbian is more typologically Eastern.
+Serbo-Croatian itself has an internal continuum; Croatian is more typologically Western, while Serbian is more typologically Eastern.
 Macedonian's position is somewhat unclear, though it is either a divergent form of the Eastern group or a transitional dialect which leans most towards the Eastern group.
 Although Serbian is more typologically Eastern than other varieties of Serbo-Croatian, Macedonian is more Eastern than Serbian.
 Bulgarian aspectual use does depart from East Slavic usage in some substantial ways – including its use of the perfective aspect with the imperfect tense to express habitual actions – though even these deviations follow other rules of the typological class and are not considered substantial enough to warrant a unique categorization.
 Because of the differences exhibited by Bulgarian and Macedonian, the East Slavic languages are sometimes referred to as the "Eastern extreme" to distinguish them; Czech, Slovak, and Sorbian have been similarly dubbed the "Western extreme" due to some deviations in Slovene.

+Maslov's criterion for determining aspectual pairs can be used for all members of the Eastern group, including Polish.
+In the Western group, both forms can be used in the historical present, including Serbo-Croatian, which makes the identification of aspectual pairs more difficult.
+For example, in Serbo-Croatian, both the present perfective Ivan upozna Petra ('John meets Peter') and imperfective Ivan upoznaje Petra ('John is meeting Peter') can serve as historical present forms of the past perfective Ivan je upoznao Petra.